 The Corporation manages liquidity risk by ensuring sufficient funds are available to meet liabilities when they come due.
-Under its callable debt credit facilities, the Corporation must maintain certain ratios.
-The Corporation has complied with all ratios as at November 30, 2010 however the callable debt is due on demand.
-The demand feature of the callable debt increases the Corporation's liquidity risk as the bank could demand repayment.
+Under its long-term credit facilities, the Corporation must maintain certain ratios.
+The Corporation has complied with all ratios as at February 28, 2011 however the credit facilities are due on demand.
+The demand feature of the credit facilities increases the Corporation's liquidity risk as the bank could demand repayment.
 Management has assessed this risk and believes that it has sufficient capital through internally generated cash flows or alternate sources of financing to mitigate this risk.

-As at November 30, 2010 the Corporation has sufficient working capital to fund ongoing operations and meet its liabilities when they come due.
+As at February 28, 2011 the Corporation has sufficient working capital to fund ongoing operations and meet its liabilities when they come due.
 Accordingly, the Corporation is not exposed to significant liquidity risk.
-The Corporation has identified its financial liabilities as accounts payable and accrued liabilities and callable debt.
+The Corporation has identified its financial liabilities as accounts payable and accrued liabilities and callable loans.
 In aggregate the contractual maturities and amount due at maturity by fiscal year for these financial liabilities are as follows: